-The best choice in the industry for Ethernet transport and service without sacrificing revenue from traditional copper-based services.
+The best choice in the telco access networking industry for Ethernet transport and service without sacrificing service provider revenues generated from traditional copper-based services.

 Ideal connectivity for business services and mobile backhaul